Magical Highlights of Peru 15 Days/ 14 Nights

 We take our bus to Nazca at 03:00 am.
 You will be served breakfast on the first-class bus of Cruz del Sur.
 The distance from Nazca to Lima is 451 kilometres and will be covered in 7 hours.
 We arrive at Nazca in the morning, around 11 am.

 Our representative in Nazca is Liliana Hamani.
-She will be waiting for you at the bus terminal and you will be transferred to the Nazca Aerodrome for your flight over the mysterious Nazca Lines.
-Flying over these enigmatic “pampas” for approximately 35 minutes, you will discover the huge designs which were drawn maybe hundreds of years ago by some ancient Peruvians.
-You will be able to observe the most important ones as the monkey, spider, hummingbird and the long perfect Nazca Lines.
+She will be waiting for you at the bus terminal, and you will be transferred to the Nazca Aerodrome for your flight over the mysterious Nazca Lines.
+Flying over these enigmatic “pampas” for approximately 35 minutes, you will discover the huge designs which were drawn, possibly hundreds of years ago, by some ancient Peruvians.
+You will be able to observe the most important ones, such as the monkey, spider, hummingbird and the long, perfect Nazca Lines.

-The tour continues with a visit to the Aqueducts of Cantalloc, Paredones, also workshops; here you will see how a modern Nazca’s descender makes their beautiful colourful pottery.
-You will get some explanations about the ancient art of ceramics manufacturing which was made during the Nazca Civilization.
+The tour continues with a visit to the Aqueducts of Cantalloc, Paredones, and workshops; here you will see how modern Nazca descendants make their beautiful, colourful pottery.
+You will receive explanations about the ancient art of ceramics manufacturing, which was created during the Nazca Civilisation.

-After all this excitement.
-Have some rest and pick up your luggage and transfer you to the bus terminal for your bus at night, we will take a first-class night bus Cruz del Sur to Arequipa.
-It’s a journey of more or less 11 hours.
-In the night bus, we will serve you a small meal, a drink, a pillow and a blanket to make your night trip more comfortable.
+After all this excitement, take some rest, pick up your luggage, and then transfer to the bus terminal for your night bus to Arequipa.
+We'll be taking a first-class Cruz del Sur night bus.
+It’s a journey of approximately 11 hours.
+On the night bus, we will serve you a small meal, a drink, a pillow and a blanket to make your night trip more comfortable.

 Meals: Breakfast, Dinner